Regular Indoor Rules

 Non rostered Players – A team that adds guest player/players (player/players not on the roster) without informing the referees and opposing team will forfeit the game that player/players participated in.
 That player/players will be considered a nonrostered player/players.
 Teams that use nonrostered players face possible suspension from any further league play.
 No protest of games for nonrostered players will be heard unless Kentucky Indoor manager on duty is informed of the nonrostered player prior to the end of the game in question.
 Manager on duty will make final ruling on possible infraction.

-TEAM MANAGER: Every youth team is required to have a parent of one of the members of the team on the bench to supervise the team.
+TEAM MANAGER: Every youth team and High School team is required to have a parent of one of the members of the team on the bench to supervise the team.
 Failure to have this individual will result in a forfeit of the game.

 ADMINISTRATION AND DISCIPLINE – Will be handled by the general manager of Kentucky Indoor.